Severe Weather in Kentucky - December 13th, Hour 1

 It was published Sunday by the San Francisco Chronicle, sidestepping any questions about the reported turmoil in her office.

-We saw this at Bob Dole's funeral, look like they didn't even say hello to each other, meaning Joe and Kamala Harris.
+Looked like they didn't even say hello to each other, meaning Joe and Kamala Harris.

-Um and I think it's even worse than you think.
+And I think it's even worse than you think.

-These are high profile people saying they're being bullied in a hostile work environment.
+These are high-profile people saying they're being bullied in a hostile work environment.

 Don't take my word for it.